gnolang/blog/posts/2024-08-12_gc-us24/README.md

 Participants had the opportunity to dive deep into the development process, guided by our expert engineer **[Dylan Boltz](https://github.com/deelawn)** who hosted a workshop on Community
-Day: **The Building a decentralized app on Gno.land**.
+Day: **Building a decentralized app on Gno.land**.
 The workshop provided practical insights and step-by-step guidance, empowering attendees to start building their own applications.
 If you missed our workshop or want to revisit the session, you can find a recorded version of the workshop [here](https://www.youtube.com/watch?v=lwL2VyjaV-A).